Resolvent bounds for repulsive potentials: Introduction and statement of results

-We note that if $V \in C^1(\R^n ; [0,\infty))$ satisfies \eqref{V prime cond} with $C_V \ge 2$, then \eqref{vodev cond 2} holds.
-Vodev also obtained weighted energy decay for a class of long range, nontrapping perturbations of the Laplacian that includes perturbation by a nonnnegative long range potential, provided the initial conditions are spectrally localized away from $[0, a]$ for $a > 0$ sufficiently large \cite{vo04b}.
+Additionally, it is assumed that $V$ has no resonance at zero energy, a condition closely related to the validity of a bound such as \eqref{low freq est repulsive V} for $|z|\ll1$.
+Vodev also obtained weighted energy decay for a class of long-range, nontrapping perturbations of the Laplacian that includes perturbations by a nonnegative long-range potential, provided the initial conditions are spectrally localized away from $[0,a]$ for $a>0$ sufficiently large \cite{vo04b}.
+We note that, in our approach, the positivity of the potential appears crucial for obtaining \eqref{low freq est repulsive V}.
+Indeed, the constant $\mathfrak{C}(E,s,\varepsilon,\|V^-\|_{L^\infty})$ in \eqref{thm1.1aux} blows up as $E\to0^+$ unless $\|V^-\|_{L^\infty}=0$.